Tips for Constructing a Syllabus

 If you provide information such as a course description, a list of assignments and their weighting in the final course grade, and the grading criteria in your syllabus, students will be able to answer these questions to determine whether your course will meet their needs.

 - Distribute the syllabus on the first day of class, and review its key points with students.
 Make clear that students are responsible for everything in the syllabus, but do not read it to students in class; instead, assign it as homework.
 Some instructors ensure that students read the syllabus by giving a short quiz (either in class or online) on the syllabus.
-For more information and suggestions on how to set the tone for a course on the first day, refer to the First Day of Class chapter in our Teaching Handbook.

 - Try to leave some flexibility in your course schedule, in case you fall behind or decide to spend more time on a particular topic.